aishstha/haskell-notes/README.md

 Imp because:
 - It avoids evaluating the second argument if the first argument is False.
 - Patterns are matched in order.
 Left to right, top to button.
+- Define functions over lists using pattern matching:
 ```
 _ && _ = False
 True && True = True
 ```
-- Patterns may ot repeat variables.
+- Patterns may not repeat variables.
 ```
 ERROR CASE: